 Reimbursement for services may be made to certain family members who meet South Carolina Medicaid provider qualifications.
-The following family members may not be reimbursed: the spouse of a Medicaid participant; a parent of a minor Medicaid participant; a foster parent of a minor Medicaid participant; and, any other legally responsible guardian of a Medicaid participant.
+The following family members may not be reimbursed: the spouse of a Medicaid participant; a parent of a minor Medicaid participant; a step-parent of a minor Medicaid participant; a foster parent of a minor Medicaid participant; and, any other legally responsible guardian of a Medicaid participant.
 All other qualified family members may be reimbursed for their provision of the services listed above.
 Should there be any question as to whether a paid caregiver falls in any of the categories listed above, SCDHHS legal counsel will make a determination.
 South Carolina monitors the provision of services through a phone monitoring system linked directly to the service authorization in place for anyone receiving services to verify that payments are only made for services that are rendered to the participant.